Hourglass Design

 These scenarios illustrate how to apply the Hourglass Design Method to real-world systems, from IoT to social platforms to eCommerce.

-Each table follows the same structure: Block → Design Choice → Justification.
+Each scenario first names Data A and Data B, then the table follows the same structure: Block → Design Choice → Justification.

 Scenario 1: Realtime Temperature Monitoring (IoT Sensors)